platinumj76-art/jseth-ecosystem/README.md

 Licensing: Commercial use requires written authorization.

 🔒 Confidentiality
-This repository and its contents are the confidential property of Joshua Anderson & J‑Seth Productions.
-By accessing or using this codebase, you agree that:
+This repository and its contents are the confidential property of Joshua Anderson & J Seth Productions By accessing or using this codebase, you agree that:

-All source code, documentation, and outputs remain J‑Seth Productions IP.
+All source code, documentation, and outputs remain J Seth Productions

 Unauthorized use, reproduction, or disclosure is prohibited.

 Access is provided solely for evaluation, collaboration, or investment purposes.

 ⚖️ Legal Notice
-All software, documentation, and generated content within this repository are the exclusive intellectual property of Joshua Anderson & J‑Seth Productions.
+All software, documentation, and generated content within this repository are the exclusive intellectual property of Joshua Anderson & J Seth Productions

-Ownership: Any creative assets produced remain J‑Seth Productions IP.
+Ownership: Any creative assets produced remain J Seth Productions

 Royalty Terms: A 10% royalty applies to all revenue derived from generated, uploaded, or downloaded content.